laforge49/asynchronous-entities/README.md

 A context is an entity with an entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.
 A persistent map rather than an ordered set is used here for scaling considerations.

+A context is not a child of another entity.

 The persistent map of an entity has an entry with a key of :CONTEXTS and a value which is a vector of the key of the contexts for which that entity is a member.